Understanding a Seed Catalog

 Tomato descriptions will tell you whether the tomato plant is determinate or indeterminate.
 Determinate means the plant will grow to a certain height and then stop growing.

-This means most of the tomatoes will ripen over a 4 to 6 week period.
+This means most of the tomatoes will ripen over a 4 to 6-week period.
 This is great if you plan to preserve a lot of tomatoes.
-It is not-so-great if you want tomatoes all season long.
+It is not so great if you want tomatoes all season long.

 Indeterminate tomatoes produce tomatoes over a much longer period of time, though they often don’t produce as many at once.
 They also will keep growing all season long so these varieties need lots of staking to keep them from toppling over.

 If you are planning on preserving tomatoes, I would plant some determinate varieties and some indeterminate kinds.
-For those of you have no interest in putting up tomatoes, I would plant indeterminate varieties.
+For those of you who have no interest in putting up tomatoes, I would plant indeterminate varieties.

-But if you still wind up with to have too many tomatoes, learn the easiest way to preserve them.
+But if you still wind up with too many tomatoes, learn the easiest way to preserve them.

 How Hot Is My Pepper?